misterbisson/simple-container-benchmarks/README.md

 Run some simple benchmarks on computational and filesystem write performance.
 The benchmarks are simplistic and probably don't represent workloads in your app.

+It's likely that all benchmarking tools suffer fundamental flaws, this is no exception.
+Consider the following:

+> Benchmarking is treacherous and confusing, and often done poorly - which means that you need to take any benchmark results with a large grain of salt.

+> > If you've spent less than a week studying a benchmark result, it's probably wrong.

+If that caught your attention, read the Summary near the end of [Brendan's blog post](http://www.brendangregg.com/ActiveBenchmarking/bonnie++.html#summary), then read more if that caught your attention.
+The quotes come from that post, and Brendan explains them in much more detail there.

+The best way to benchmark a system is to run your app on it, since no other code will behave quite the same way.

 ### How the tests work

 This depends on `dd` to exercise both storage and CPU.